Sutton585/Hugo/content/english/portfolio/_index.md

 banner:
   enable: true
   title: "Experience.
 Design.
 Systems."
-  content: "From startups to enterprise, I create intuitive UX and scalable systems that eliminate friction between product and engineering.
-Whether it's refining Figma design systems governance or the role of AI in your org, I can lead, fill gaps, or coach you to the next level."
+  content: "From startups to enterprise, I create intuitive experience design and scaling design systems to eliminate friction in innovative teams.
+I can lead, fill gaps, or coach you and your team to the next level."
   image: ""
   image2: ""
   clients: